harshitethic/chatgpt-bot-telegram/README.md

  - ex-> /image A dog on moon.

 ### /en <YOUR_WRONG_GRAMMAR_ENGLISH>
- - You can send your sentence with wrong grammer bot will fix that.
+ - You can send your sentence with wrong grammar bot will fix that.
  - /en i am going in my house roof